rdren0/Foto-Finder-Refactor/README.md

 ### Foto-Finder
+This was a prework we were assigned that required us to refactor an old project with ES6 and JQuery syntax.

 This was a solo project to recreate a website based on its picture comp and a variety of features.